Once again, I trick Sue into believing that this is going to be a run-of-the-mill adventure.

 Sue: Best shot of the series so far.
 Lovely.

-Sue: Is that it?
+Sue: Eh?
+Is that it?
 Did Terry Nation hit his word count and just stop?
 Come back Derrick Spoonman, all is forgiven.

-Me: Yes, it is a bit rushed.
+Me: Yes, it was a bit rushed.

-Sue: And yet they had plenty of time to show Ian propping open a door, for, what was it, two whole minutes?
+Sue: And yet they had plenty of time to show Ian propping open a door, for, what was it – two whole minutes?
 It’s pathetic.
 Why the **** am I watching this?

 Sue: Wow.
 That was great.